Solomon Islands: Sport

-Rugby union: The Solomon Islands national rugby union team has played internationals since 1969.
+The Solomon Islands national rugby union team has played internationals since 1969.
 It took part in the Oceania qualifying tournament for the 2003 and 2007 Rugby World Cups, but did not qualify on either occasion.

-Association football: The Solomon Islands national football team has proved among the most successful in Oceania and is part of the OFC confederation in FIFA.
-They are currently ranked 141st out of 210 teams in the FIFA World Rankings.
+The Solomon Islands national football team is part of the OFC confederation in FIFA.
+They are ranked 147th for the men and 86th for the women team out of 210 teams in the FIFA World Rankings in 2024.
 The team became the first team to beat New Zealand in qualifying for a play-off spot against Australia for qualification to the World Cup 2006.
 They were defeated 7–0 in Australia and 2–1 at home.

-Futsal: Closely related to Association Football.
+Closely related to Association Football.
 On 14 June 2008, the Solomon Islands national futsal team, the Kurukuru, won the Oceania Futsal Championship in Fiji to qualify them for the 2008 FIFA Futsal World Cup, which was held in Brazil from 30 September to 19 October 2008.
 Solomon Islands is the futsal defending champions in the Oceania region.
-In 2008 and 2009 the Kurukuru won the Oceania Futsal Championship in Fiji.
-In 2009 they defeated the host nation Fiji 8–0 to claim the title.
+In 2008 and 2009, the Kurukuru won the Oceania Futsal Championship in Fiji.
+In 2009, they defeated the host nation Fiji 8–0 to claim the title.
 The Kurukuru currently hold the world record for the fastest ever goal scored in an official futsal match.
 It was set by Kurukuru captain Elliot Ragomo, who scored against New Caledonia three seconds into the game in July 2009.
-They also, however, hold the less enviable record for the worst defeat in the history of the Futsal World Cup, when in 2008 they were beaten by Russia with two goals to thirty-one.
+They were beaten by Russia with two goals to thirty-one in 2008.

-Beach soccer: The Solomon Islands national beach soccer team, the Bilikiki Boys, are statistically the most successful team in Oceania.
-They have won all three regional championships to date, thereby qualifying on each occasion for the FIFA Beach Soccer World Cup.
+The Solomon Islands national beach soccer team, the Bilikiki Boys, have won all three regional championships to date, thereby qualifying on each occasion for the FIFA Beach Soccer World Cup.
 The Bilikiki Boys are ranked fourteenth in the world as of 2010, higher than any other team from Oceania.

+Solomon Islands hosted the 2023 Pacific Games.